sjhloco/nornir_validate/validation_builder/README.md

 ^^^^ END discovery_task ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

+There are some commands where NTC templates are not used and the actual state is created from screen scrapping and building the data-model using python.
+For any these commands the command needs adding to the *actual_state.py* function *format_actual_state* variable ***used_cmds*** to convert the output from a string to a list.
+By default no strings will generate an *actual state* as this safe guards against the script failing if the command output is an error.

-## 4. Create actual state
+## 2. Create actual state

-Based on the discovery output build the python logic to perform the data model formatting of the *actual_state* so that it matches the JSON formatted output from step2 (minus top-level *result* dictionary and nested *_mode* dictionary).
+Based on the discovery output build the python logic to perform the data model formatting of the *actual_state* to get the values you wish to validate.
 This is defined in the *actual_state.py* on a *per-os_type* basis as each os-type has a separate function.

 By using a breakpoint (*ipdb.set_trace()*) after the command you can look through the TextFSM data model to workout the python logic for your *actual_state* data model.
 The [nornir docs](https://nornir.readthedocs.io/en/latest/howto/ipdb_how_to_use_it_with_nornir.html) have a good tutorial on using the [iPython pdb debugger](https://github.com/gotcha/ipdb).